The Nature of Waste

 1. Animal domestication and mechanized livestock farming has eliminated the dangers that were once faced by prehistoric hunters and has reduced the human (bodily) investment required to procure food, thus placing no moral imperative on the consumer to utilize without waste;

 2. Since the advent of industrialization, consumers are now many steps removed from the food procurement process, often residing on an entirely different continent from the source.
-Consumers do not now know from where their food originates, to whom they are obliged for procuring it, nor what bodily costs were exacted in order to produce it;
+Consumers now don’t know where their food originates, who procures it, nor what risks they took in order to produce it;

-My assertion is that there is a direct correspondence between perceived risk or investment in a thing, and the amount of waste produced by the consumer or user of the thing.
-I’ve been using food as an example, but it is similarly valid for anything you care to name.
-For example, if you were to spend a day building a bicycle from it’s component parts, you are much more likely to take good care of that bike than if you simply purchased it pre-built.
-You invested energy and time into that bike (and perhaps smashed knuckles), and you do not want all of that to have ultimately been a waste by leaving it outside for the winter and letting it rust.
+I think there is a direct correspondence between perceived risk or investment in a thing, and the amount of waste produced by the consumer or user of the thing, so long as they are aware of those factors.
+I’ve been using food as an example, but it’s valid for anything you care to name.
+For example, if you were to spend a day building a bicycle from its component parts, you are far more likely to take good care of it than if you purchased it pre-built.
+You invested energy, time, and smashed knuckles into that bike, and you don’t want all of that to have been a waste by leaving it outside for the winter and letting it rust.

-Of course, we cannot all build or make things from scratch.
+Of course, we can’t all build or make things from scratch.
 Pain and energy can also be exacted indirectly, through monetary cost.
-Something we spend $500 on will be less likely to be wasted or mistreated than something we spend $5 on.
-Following this assertion to it’s logical conclusion, I think it would be safe to say that any reduction in cost of items translates directly into increased waste of those items.
-The corollary to this is that items whose prices go up or remain high are wasted less.
-The interesting thing here, is that the success of our free market system is predicated on the requirement that prices always be driven down by the constant introduction of new efficiencies which reduce the costs of manufacture.
-This includes such cost-saving measures as utilizing cheaper materials, replacing people with machines, and replacing high-paid people (North America, Europe), with low paid people (Asia, Africa).
-Without the constant introduction of efficiencies that drive down the cost of production, the machine as it exists would actually grind to a halt and collapse.
+Something we spend $500 on is less likely to be wasted or mistreated than something we spend $5 on.
+Following this idea to it’s logical conclusion, I think it would be safe to say that any reduction in cost of items translates directly into increased waste of those items.
+The corollary is that items whose prices go up or remain high are wasted less.
+The interesting thing here, is that the success of the free market system is predicated on the requirement that prices always be driven down by the constant introduction of new efficiencies that reduce the cost of manufacture.
+That includes such cost-saving measures as using cheaper materials, replacing people with machines, and replacing high-paid people (read North America, Europe), with low paid people (read Asia, Africa).
+Without the constant introduction of efficiencies that drive down the cost of production, our economic system as it exists would actually grind to a halt and collapse.
 This was a startling revelation to me when I read about it in Properity Without Growth: Economics for a Finite Planet.

 Is it just me?
 Or is this completely bonkers?